 On the other hand, Carmen Gebhard (University of Edinburgh) observed that the term ‘crisis’ has been used so frequently to describe the EU, it no longer holds any analytical value as a tool for teaching European Studies.
-The rift of views revealed the difficulty of balancing in our teaching the long-term process of European integration against the short-term focus and eventful nature of European politics.
+The range of views revealed the difficulty of balancing the long-term process of European integration against the short-term focus and eventful nature of European politics in our teaching.

-Feng, who is a visiting fellow at the University of Edinburgh, contributed with insights from the Chinese job market for PhD graduates.
-He underlined that non-Chinese applicants have a competitive advantage in applying for the leading research institutions in the country, given recent internationalisation efforts.
-Finally, Steven spoke about his decision to work as a civil servant after the completion of his PhD.
-He assured the participants that there are plenty of opportunities beyond academic career paths.
+Feng, who is a visiting fellow at the University of Edinburgh, spoke to careers outside Europe, giving his insights on the Chinese job market for PhD graduates.
+He underlined that non-Chinese applicants have a competitive advantage in applying to the leading research institutions in the country, given recent internationalisation efforts.
+Steven spoke about his decision to become a civil servant after the completion of his PhD, assuring participants that there are plenty of opportunities beyond academic career paths.

 Please note that this article represents the views of the author(s) and not those of the UACES Student Forum or UACES.

 Shortlink for this article: bit.ly/1TzdMSG

 Quincy Cloet | @quincycloet